This article has been updated from a previous version.

 To protect your collections and valuables:

-If you make major home renovations, this can change the home’s value and increase it.
-But, if a fire occurs and you haven’t let your insurer know about the upgrades and renovations, they can only payout based on the original value of the home, not the new value.
+If you make major home renovations, you can increase your home’s value.
+But if a fire occurs and you haven’t let your insurance provider know about the upgrades and renovations, they can only pay out your claim based on the original value of the home, not the new value.

-It’s important to alert your insurer to any upgrades or changes you make on your home.
-Let them know about renovations that can significantly change the value of your home.
+It’s important to alert your insurance company to any upgrades or changes you make to your home.

-Types of renovations you should tell your insurer about include:
+Types of renovations you should tell your insurance provider about include:

 - Swimming pools